tc39/notes/es8/2017-03/mar-22.md

 MM: Yes, but it may be an issue.
 All vs. 1 type of situation.

 AK: There's no magic bullet here.
 There's 9 members on the Supreme Court, e.g. This goes to Myles' point about having a robust setup to start with so you don't have to have the process discussion at the same time you have a severe issue.
 Ran into this at Chromium.
-How do you deal with something that's happening right now? …a bad situation to get yourself into.
+How do you deal with something that's happening right now? ...a bad situation to get yourself into.

 MPT: There's almost no way to pre-select the Code of Conduct committee.
 I have many personal friends with people like Brian or ??? and because of that I couldn't participate on a committee in that situation.